ordercloud-api/ordercloud-seed/README.md

 - Run `node ./dist/cli.js [command]` to debug a command.
 - Run `npm run test` to run unit tests.

+## Json File Support
+- Run `npm install`
+- Run `npm run build` everytime you change source files.
+- Run `node ./dist/cli.js validate ./seeds/Order-Cloud-seeding.json` to validate the json file.
+- Run `node ./dist/cli.js seed ./seeds/Order-Cloud-seeding.json -u=[your user name] -p=[your ordercloud password] -n=[Your ordercloud market place name]` to seed the json file.

 ## Nice to Have features
-- JSON as an option
+- JSON as an option - Refer the above section
 - Reference other files
 - Template variables in YAML for imports.
 Including allowing OC to define an ID and then applying it later.